-A racing heart does not mean butterflies in the stomach, feeling a happy nervousness at the thought of being with them like one does in the initial stages of a relationship.
-Here, your heart races in stress and fear of facing another moment with your partner, something you would immediately avoid if you could.
+And not in a good way.
+When your marriage is rife with troubles, a racing heart does not mean butterflies in the stomach, feeling a happy nervousness at the thought of being with them like you did in the initial stages of a relationship.
+Here, your heart races out of stress and fear of another squabble with your partner, something you would immediately avoid if you could.

-Give attention to what your body is trying to signal at.
-Do not take the physical responses of your spouse’s presence lightly.
+Pay attention to what your body is trying to signal.
+Do not take the physical responses to your spouse’s presence lightly.
 You will find yourself popping blood pressure pills if you do not address these reactions.
-A negative physical reaction is the biggest red flag that you need to make the first call to a divorce lawyer.
+A negative physical reaction is a big relationship red flag and one of the most telling unhappy marriage signs you’ll get divorced.

 7. The criticism is incessant

-Anything, and literally anything that your partner does sets you off.
-The actions could be as insignificant as dropping a bowl by mistake, or sneezing in the middle of a movie.
-Throwing tantrums with generalised statements like “You always do this” or “You never do that” are all negative criticisms that can never have positive outcomes.
-If you’re unable to overcome constant irritability with whatever your partner does and any move of theirs is a push to criticise, consider it as a sign that you want a divorce.
+When divorce is inevitable, literally everything that your partner does feels like an attempt to let you down and it sets you off.
+The actions could be as insignificant as dropping a bowl by mistake or sneezing in the middle of a movie.
+Throwing tantrums with generalized statements like “You always do this” or “You never help with the household chores” are all negative criticisms that can never have positive outcomes.

 8. Your conversations are contemptuous

 A contemptuous conversation indicates a lack of value in a relationship.
 You will notice a gradual shift in approach whenever you have a conversation with your husband/wife.
-There will be countless sighs, eye rolling, sneering comments, name calling, and hostility.
+There will be countless sighs, eye-rolling, sneering comments, name-calling, and hostility.
 Even your body language will alter.
-You will either point fingers at your partner or talk with arms and legs crossed.
+You will either point fingers at your partner or talk with your arms and legs crossed.

 9. You do not address the elephant in the room

-You will argue about everything and all of your arguments are rude, condescending and contemptuous.
-Yet, neither of you are willing to address the actual problem.
-You would have a massive argument about something that your spouse did three months ago, but you cannot get yourself to actually talk about what is bothering you, even if that means you have to spend countless nights being mad at each other.
+This is one of the most telling signs of a failing marriage.
+You fight over the slightest of things and all of your arguments are rude, condescending, and contemptuous.
+Yet, neither of you is willing to address the actual problem.
+You would have a massive clash about something your spouse did three months ago but you cannot get yourself to talk about what is bothering you now, even if that means you have to spend countless nights being mad at each other.

 10. The only game you play is the blame game

 Openness and acceptance?
 What’s that?
 All you and your partner do is blame each other for ruining your respective lives.
-Both of you seem to think that you’ve given so much in your relationship, but the other person just doesn’t seem to appreciate it and they would much rather put in efforts to ruin the bond.
-Playing blame-games seems to be the only thing you feel comfortable with.
+Both of you seem to think that you’ve given so much of your time and energy to this relationship, but the other person just doesn’t seem to appreciate it enough and they would rather put in the effort to ruin the bond.

 12. You stonewall each other